 Again there is no need to add additional fertilizer.
-Though I personally like to add homemade liquid fertilizer to each pot once in a week.
-This is only to provide additional nutrients, done only for commercial purpose.
+Though I personally like to add homemade liquid fertilizer to each pot once a week.
+This is only to provide additional nutrients, done only for commercial purposes.

 Positioning seedlings and gomphrena plant

-Once the seedlings grow 3-5 inch tall then only separate them in individual posts.
+Once the seedlings grow 3-5 inches tall then only separate them in individual posts.

 Each pot should have only one gomphrena plant.
 It is the best commercial technique to grow a healthier bushy plant.

-When growing in the ground, each plant should be planted at least 10-12 inch or 20-25 cm apart from next one.
-Every row should be at least 12-15 inch or 25-30 cm apart.
-You change this length if you want, but I prefer this for best bloom in flowering season.
+When growing in the ground, each plant should be planted at least 10-12 inches or 20-25 cm apart from the next one.
+Every row should be at least 12-15 inches or 25-30 cm apart.
+You change this length if you want, but I prefer this for the best bloom in the flowering season.
 Providing proper gaps between each plant will help them to develop new branches.
 More branches mean more flowers.

 The gap between Each plant: minimum 7” or 20 cm, maximum 12 inches or 30 cm apart.